jemspar/rootstalk_summer2019/content/volume-v-issue-1/virginia-opossum.md

 headerimage: "mammals-of-the-prairie.jpg"
 headshot:
 authorbio:
+description: "In this issue we're publishing a variation on our \"Birds of the Prairie\" feature.
+This time, it's \"Mammals of the Prairie.\""
 ---

 The **Virginia opossum**---also known as the North American opossum---is the only marsupial north of Mexico.
 It’s solitary, nocturnal, about the size of a house cat and all-too-familiar to many homeowners (along with the racoon) as a highly successful raider of garbage cans.